-The USC Thornton Outreach Program is a diverse and far-reaching music education-oriented program that provides unique learning opportunities for children in the local community and significant service-learning opportunities for our students.
+The USC Thornton Outreach Program is a diverse and extensive music education-oriented program that provides unique learning opportunities for children in the local community, as well as significant service-learning opportunities for Thornton students.

-Several music programs varying in breadth and depth do exist among the 12 local schools that USC has identified as the Family of Schools.
-However, none of them provide a comprehensive music education.
-In fact, when considering the total number of students in the area, only a few attend weekly school-based music classes.
+Several music programs currently exist at the 15 local schools identified within USC’s Family of Schools.
+None of them, however, provide comprehensive music education, and only a handful of the approximately 17,000 students attend weekly school-based music classes.
 This realization prompted members of the community to request help from the Thornton School of Music.